 Delay in cargo delivery

 - Shipment period.
-Usually the principal period with payment terms attached.
+Usually, the principal period with payment terms attached.

 One of our clients concluded the grain supply contract (Moldavian origin).
 With regards to grain import restrictions valid in the import country from March 2017, the parties agreed that the goods shall be shipped in January 01-31, 2017, as confirmed by the supplier’s on-board Bill of Lading.
-Apart from obligation to perform cargo shipment within the agreed period, the supplier also guaranteed certain period of delivery to the port of discharge.
+Apart from the obligation to perform cargo shipment within the agreed period, the supplier also guaranteed certain period of delivery to the port of discharge.

 While concluding contracts based on the English law, traders know that incompliance with guaranteed delivery periods entitles the buyer to declare the supplier as default, to reject cargo payment and to claim for damage recovery (price difference, payment of duties, additional freight/storage etc.).
 With regards to data provided by the line carrier, the supplier booked a place on board of vessel, stuffed cargo in containers and placed containers in middle January at the loading port terminal (Giurgiulesti, Moldova).

 Since the above event occurred in winter, the Danube navigation was suspended due to bad weather which caused delays in cargo shipment on board of vessels.
 The carrier rejected issuing on-board Bills of Lading.
 Obviously the cargo would not arrive to the discharge port within the term agreed by the parties.

 Such circumstances could be treated as force majeure but, first, the supplier had an opportunity to ship the cargo within the earlier period and, second, trade contract did not prescribe cargo shipment solely at Giurgiulesti.